ImLemni/ada-epfl/docs/index.md

 ### Introduction

 Today, many Intellectual Properties are declined into multiple supports.
-For example, books are turned into movies, series, theater plays, video games; or the other way around.
+For example, books are turned into movies, series, theatre plays, video games; or the other way around.
 Each platform has its own specificities and their audience may have different expectations.
 We will focus on books and movies/TV.
-This common debate is really animated, who has never heard after watching a movie that : "It was good but I prefered the book" ?
+This common debate is really animated, who has never heard after watching a movie that : "It was good but I preferred the book" ?

 We would like to find out what are the differences and similarities between these supports.
 Are books better rated than movies?
 Does the price or the time impact rating ?
 Can we identify different consumer profiles?
 We intend to use the Amazon products dataset.
 The reviews will help us to derive interest for a product.
 We are also able to find people who gave a review for movies and books of the same franchise aswell are the sentiment of their reviews.